Septic and Sewer Systems

 How to Take Care of Your Sewer Pump System Responsibly:

-Hire a professional to:
+• Hire a professional every 5 years to:

-Inspect the condition of the pump house chamber cover to make sure it is preventing water and grit from entering the tank.
+• Inspect the condition of the pump chamber cover to make sure it is preventing water and grit from entering the tank.
 Grit dulls the grinder blade, and additional water overworks the pump system.

-Make sure there is no woody vegetation growing on top or near the pump chamber to prevent roots from hindering access to the cover.
+• Make sure there is no woody vegetation growing on top or near the pump chamber to prevent roots from hindering access to the cover.

-Flush only toilet paper and human waste.
+• Flush only toilet paper and human waste.
 Don’t flush wipes, hygiene products or paper towels, even if they claim to be flushable.

-Limit what goes down the drain.
+• Limit what goes down the drain.
 Don’t dispose of grease, food waste, chemicals or paint down the drain.
 Limit use of garbage disposal as the treatment system is primarily designed to treat human waste, not food scraps.